The Bedrooms of Mexico's Missing Women

 This article originally appeared on VICE Mexico

-In July 2003, the international community shuddered as José Luis Soberanes – then president of the Human Rights Commission of Mexico – announced that somewhere around 1000 women were registered missing from the city of Ciudad Juárez.
+In July 2003, the international community shuddered as José Luis Soberanes – then president of the Human Rights Commission of Mexico – announced that somewhere between up to 1000 women were registered missing from the city of Ciudad Juárez.
 Today, it looks like that number could be much closer to 3000.

 Videos by VICE